Panga-Watch/DRCE-Analysis/README.md

 # Data prep and analysis of Panga Watch survey data.

-1. data_prep.Rmd prepares the data for conditional logistic regression analysis.
+1. data_prep.Rmd prepares the data for logistic regression analysis.

 2. data_analysis.Rmd analyzes the data which was prepared in data_prep.Rmd.
 The analysis conducted here are various conditional logistic regressions.